barneydellar/SpaceTypes/README.md

 The units must be constructable from a double.
 It will be used to return the magnitude of a vector.
 The entry in the SpaceTypeNameMap will be used to serialize a point, vector or normalized vector.

+The *name* is used if and when a point or vector is serialised.

 ### Creation

 A point or vector can be created from three doubles.